jdtwy/rbxlExporter/README.md

 # rbxlExporter

 This project combines a Roblox Studio plugin with a small http server written in Python.
-The plugin will dump your Roblox Studio project; the Python server will parse that data and reflect the Roblox Studio file structure on your pc.
+The plugin will dump your Roblox Studio project; the Python server will parse that data and reflect the Roblox Studio file structure on your pc

-- This project does not fully dump all information about every Instance. .instance files will only contain the ClassName of the Instance.
-Thus, this project is incapable of recompiling back into a Roblox Studio project file
+- As of version 1.1.0, all Roblox Instances/Objects will have their properties saved

 - Roblox Folders are labeled as .f for clarity